linpengcheng/PurefunctionPipelineDataflow/README.md

     - The six great divisions in the wheel of karma:
       Resource Pool

     - Hell: punishment, destruction, garbage collection

+  - product (data): soul (component)

 - Other models